fritzy/VeryModel/README.md

 Arguments:

- * fields - An optional array of fields to include.
+ * fields - An optional array of fields to include, or an object with a root property of fields, and other properties of submodel fields

 ## Model Instance Methods